St Robert’s, Pannal – Christenings Policy

 So, it’s a commitment to start as you mean to go on.

 We offer a Christening (known also as Baptism) to anyone who lives within the parish boundaries of St Robert’s seeking Christening.
 If you live outside the boundary we still welcome applications but would seek prior agreement from the incumbent of the parish church in which the applicant lives.
-The first point of contact is our Christenings coordinator.
-This is currently Lorraine Forbes, who can be contacted on 01423 816625 or 07749 811378.
+The first point of contact are our Christenings coordinators, currently Victoria Thompson and Samantha Craven.
+They can be contacted at firstname.lastname@example.org.
 Details about Christening in the Church of England can be accessed at: www.churchofengland.org/life-events/christenings

-A Christening application form can be accessed here (see below) or it can be issued by the Christening coordinator.
+A Christening application form can be accessed here (see below) or it can be issued by Victoria or Samantha.
 A date for the Christening will be by mutual agreement between the vicar and the parents/carers.

 HOW DOES A PERSON APPLY TO HAVE THEIR CHILD CHRISTENED?

-In the first instance, parents/carers contact the Christening coordinator to arrange a provisional Christening date.
-The Christening coordinator will agree a provisional date, usually a minimum of three months after the initial enquiry.
+In the first instance, parents/carers contact one of our Christening coordinators (see above) to arrange a provisional Christening date.
+They will agree a provisional date, usually a minimum of three months after the initial enquiry.
 This will give sufficient time to prepare the candidate or candidate’s parents/carers for the Christening.

 Alternative provision will only be offered if there are particular pastoral reasons and with the prior agreement of the Vicar.

-The Christening coordinator will email the parents/carers advising them of the provisional date for their child’s Christening and to arrange an opportunity for the Christening coordinator to meet with the family for Christening preparation.
-They will also attach the Christening pack* which includes the Christening application form.
-This should be completed and returned to the Christening coordinator no later than one month prior to the agreed provisional Christening date.
+Victoria or Samantha will email the parents/carers advising them of the provisional date for their child’s Christening and to arrange an opportunity for her to meet with the family for Christening preparation.
+She will also attach the Christening pack* which includes the Christening application form.
+This should be completed and returned to her no later than one month prior to the agreed provisional Christening date.

 During the period prior to the Christening, parents are encouraged to introduce their child to the main worship service on Sunday (All Age worship is particularly appropriate for families unfamiliar with the church, and takes place on the first Sunday of each month).
-When attending the service, parents/carers should introduce themselves to the Vicar or Curate and to the Christening coordinator (if they are yet to meet).
+When attending the service, parents/carers should introduce themselves to the Vicar or Curate and to Victoria or Samantha (if they are yet to meet).